Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Introduction

 \section{Introduction}

-Topological electronic and photonic materials have attracted a lot of interest due to non-trivial surface states arising as a result of non-zero topological invariant in the bulk of the system \cite{kane2005,kane2005graphene,xiao2010,senthil2015}.
-One such topological invariant is the Chern number, which measures the flux of the Berry curvature through the Brillouine zone, the unit cell of the reciprocal lattices in momentum space \cite{berry1984,chang1995,xiao2010}.
-The Berry curvature arises from the band structure and acts on the electrons in the solid state materials or wave packets in a photonic or hybrid photonic (polaritonic) system as an effective magnetic field, resulting in an anomalous drift with a velocity transverse to the applied field \cite{xiao2010,chang1995,sundaram1999,chang2008,culcer2005,gao2014,gao2015WP,bleu2018WP,gianfrate2020,leblanc2021}.
+Topological electronic and photonic materials have attracted a lot of interest due to non-trivial surface states arising from non-zero topological invariants in the bulk of the system \cite{kane2005,kane2005graphene,xiao2010,senthil2015}.
+One such topological invariant is the Chern number, which measures the flux of the Berry curvature through the Brillouin zone, the unit cell of the reciprocal lattice in momentum space \cite{berry1984,chang1995,xiao2010}.
+The Berry curvature arises from the band structure and acts on the electrons in the solid state materials or wave packets in a photonic or hybrid photonic (polaritonic) system as an effective magnetic field, resulting in an anomalous drift with a velocity transverse to an external force or a potential gradient in real space \cite{xiao2010,chang1995,sundaram1999,chang2008,culcer2005,gao2014,gao2015WP,bleu2018WP,gianfrate2020,leblanc2021}.
 The Berry curvature is part of a quantity called the quantum geometric tensor (QGT)~\cite{shen2018,bleu2018,solnyshkov2021}.
 This quantity was introduced in Ref. \cite{provost1980} as a metric tensor that measures the change in a quantum state corresponding to infinitesimal change in the parameter space.
-Its real part defines the quantum metric tensor, and its imaginary part is the Berry curvature \cite{provost1980,shen2018,bleu2018,solnyshkov2021,gianfrate2020,gao2015WP}.
+Its real part defines the quantum metric tensor (QMT), and its imaginary part is the Berry curvature \cite{provost1980,shen2018,bleu2018,solnyshkov2021,gianfrate2020,gao2015WP,liao2021,zhang2019,zhu2021}.
+The quantum metric tensor is also related to the fidelity which measures the overlap between two states \cite{gu2010,jozsa1994,tzeng2021,jiang2018,sun2021,matsumoto2020,tu2023,ye2023,hetenyi2023}.